Why Does My Back Hurt After Sleeping?

 Here are common reasons why someone may experience back pain upon waking up.

-Bad Mattress - If you suffer from back pain after sleeping, your mattress could be to blame.
+Bad Mattress - If you suffer back pain after sleeping, your mattress could be to blame.
 If your bed is an old box spring and you have a lumpy mattress, it might be time for a new one with a soft, supportive surface and proper support under your hips and shoulders.
 Pillows and blankets may also contribute to back pain after sleeping, so consider getting rid of them or storing them in another room when you hit the hay.

-Change the mattress and sleeping position - If you wake up with a sore back, you may be sleeping on an old mattress that no longer supports your body.
+Change the mattress and sleeping position - If you wake up with a sore back, you may have an old mattress that no longer supports your body.
 Consider buying a new bed, or at least get a mattress topper for added support.
-For example, your mattress may be too firm if you tend to sleep on your back or stomach and not give enough support for your spine.
-Or maybe you need a pillow between your knees when sleeping on your side, which can give more lower-back support.
+For example, your mattress may be too firm.
+Consider buying a new bed or getting a mattress topper for added support.
+You may need a pillow between your knees when sleeping on your side, which can provide more lower-back support.

 Exercise every day - It’s critical to exercise every day.
 No, you don’t have to be hardcore—but any amount of exercise is better than none.
 If you keep your muscles active, they won’t weaken and eventually become injured.
 Plus, regular workouts will help you stay fit, relieve stress, and help improve your mood.
 Want to sleep pain-free at night?
 A routine of exercises—like walking or running—will strengthen your lower back muscles and reduce tightness in that area.

-A consult with Parkway Back and Foot Clinic to discuss why your back pains after sleeping, may offer more insight into more ways to heal any pain after sleeping.
+A consult with Parkway Back and Foot Clinic to discuss why your back pains after sleeping may offer more insight into more ways to heal any pain after sleeping.